placebeyondtheclouds/gpu-home-server/README.md

 - idle at 64W, 120W with GPU VRAM loaded and idle, 250W with GPU under load
 - usb dongles on `rtl8812bu` and `mt7921au` didn't work with OpenWRT, `mt7612u` was working but very unstable.
 - must set up BIOS before installing the P40, because in some card-slot combinations with the P40 and the GT730 the system won't POST or will throw `Insufficient PCI resources detected` error
+- thinking back, I put way too much thermal compound on the CPU, a third of that amount would be enough.
+As for the GPU core, that was kinda intentional, to fill as much surface of the copper plate from both sides as possible.

 ## Conclusion